-The Manhattan Cruise Terminal in New York is the year round home-port for the Norwegian Gem and the revolutionary Norwegian Breakaway as well as the seasonal home for the summer of 2015 to the Carnival Splendor.
-The Cape Liberty Cruise Terminal is the soon to be home-port of Royal Caribbean’s Anthem of the Seas and the 2015 seasonal home for Celebrity Summit and Liberty of the Seas, and is under an hour away from NYC.
+The Manhattan Cruise Terminal in New York is the year round home-port for the Norwegian Gem and Norwegian Breakaway as well as the seasonal home port for Carnival Sunshine and Disney Magic.
+The Cape Liberty Cruise Terminal is the home-port of Royal Caribbean’s Anthem of the Seas and the seasonal home for Celebrity Summit, and is under an hour away from NYC.

 If your ship departs from either of these destinations, you should definitely plan a pre-cruise or post cruise stay to visit The Big Apple.
 But with limited time, you may be wondering how to make the most of your time in the city.
 We were in the same boat (bad pun intended) recently during a two-day visit to the city that never sleeps.